- Good games coming over the first 12 months

 The real test in the long term will be how third-party developers (i.e. those not financed by Nintendo directly) embrace the console.
 Although its graphics are good for a handheld, we worry that a lack of graphical parity with PS4 and Xbox One will prevent developers from easily supporting the console alongside those devices, which may harm the number of game releases it will see.

-After all, Mario and Zelda have always been excellent games, but without the likes of franchises with more regular release schedules like Call of Duty, Assassin’s Creed and Far Cry, you might find yourself lacking games to play in the long run.
+Mario and Zelda have always been excellent games, but without the likes of franchises with more regular release schedules like Call of Duty, Assassin’s Creed and Far Cry, you might find yourself lacking games to play in the long run.

 We’ve had the chance to try out a select portion of the console’s launch games, so read on for our thoughts.